 - The cost is significantly lower because you do not have to stock a full bar.

-Example 1: Martinis with Similar Mixers
+Example 1: Martinis for Everyone

 The key to cutting costs here is to create a cocktail menu that employs the same mixers in each of the drinks.
-This will allow guests to compare similar drinks and significantly cut your cost.
+This will allow guests to compare similar drinks while saving you money.

 Example 2: The Forgotten Classics

-Many of these cocktails require more time to prepare and you'll want to practice before serving to guests, but once you get them right you'll really be showing off your skills behind the stick.
+Take guests back to the golden age of bartending by reviving some of the lesser-known classics on the cocktail scene.
+Many of these drinks require more time to prepare and you'll want to practice before serving them to guests.
+Once you get them right, you'll really be showing off your bartending skills.

-Example 3: Taste of the Tropics
+Example 3: A Taste of the Tropics

 Example 4: Keep the Blender Whirling